jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 The purpose columns describe the purpose(s) of the study detailed in the manuscript.
 This information is usually obvious from the abstract and the last paragraph of the intro.
 Several purposes are possible per study and for each purpose a 0 or 1 must be entered, representing "was __not__ a purpose"" and "was a purpose"" of the study respectively.

-We have categorized the purposes as follows:
+We have categorised the purposes as follows:

 * Comparative demography - When the authors studied two or more species
 * Spatial demography - When the authors studied the demography of two or more populations within the same species
-* Abiotic impacts - When the authors studied the effects of abiotic factors (e.g fire, hurricanes, rain, fertilizers, droughts, etc)
+* Abiotic impacts - When the authors studied the effects of abiotic factors (e.g fire, hurricanes, rain, fertilisers, droughts, etc)
 * PVA - When the authors report a Population Viability Analysis of an endangered species
 * Species dynamics description - When there is no actual treatment in the study (Unmanipulated).
 Instead, the goal was to describe the natural dynamics of a species
 * Interspecific interactions - When the authors studied the interactions between different species (e.g herbivory, pollinators, inter-specific competition, predation, parasitism, etc)